pmav99/ansible-compile-grass/README.md

 The main usecase for this role is to kickstart the creation of a GRASS GIS development environment.

-Apart from that, you can also use this role in order to deploy a customised GRASS GIS Installation on one or more servers.
+Apart from that, you can also use this role in order to deploy customised GRASS GIS Installations on one or more servers.

 Requirements
 ------------